N-Parsons/godaddy-ddns/README.md

 This script and service enable DDNS-like checking of the public IP address and subsequent updating of GoDaddy DNS records, and is intended for use with servers that undergo infrequent public IP address changes.
 The aim is to get the benefits of dynamic DNS without the need for a third-party DDNS service.

 **Note:** The lowest value of TTL (time-to-live) that GoDaddy permits is 600 seconds (10 minutes).
-As a result, the old IP address may still be cached on various for up to 10 minutes after a change is made, meaning that the site will remain temporarily unavailable at that domain.
+As a result, the old IP address may still be cached on various DNS servers for up to 10 minutes after a change is made, meaning that the site will remain temporarily unavailable at that domain.
 If you require lower downtime than this, please consider using a proper DDNS service such as [Dynu.com](https://dynu.com).

 ## Requirements